 Being in Carlow Town is worth taking a moment and seeing the Cathedral of the Assumption of the Blessed Virgin Mary.
 Also, called Carlow Cathedral of the Assumption.
 This is a Roman Catholic cathedral, the main temple of the Diocese of Kildare and Leighlin located in Carlow.

-What`s more, this Cathedral is built in neo-Gothic style.
-It is known particularly for its beautiful high tower, which makes it one of the highest points in the town.
-The tower is 46 meters high, and its appearance was inspired by the cloth hall in Burges, Belgium.
+What`s more, this Cathedral is built in a neo-Gothic style.
+And, it is known particularly for its beautiful high tower, which makes it one of the highest points in the town.
+The tower is 46 meters high.
+Moreover, its appearance was inspired by the cloth hall in Burges, Belgium.

-The Cathedral of the Assumption is both the cathedral church of the Roman Catholic Diocese of Kildare and Leighlin and the parish church for the Cathedral parish.
+The Cathedral of the Assumption is both the cathedral church of the Roman Catholic Diocese of Kildare and Leighlin.
+Also, it is the parish church for the Cathedral parish.

 Two previous churches had stood on this site, the first dating to the late 1780s, but by the early 19th century, with Catholics more willing to congregate in the open, numbers were swelling and a new building was required.
-Funds of £9,000 pounds raised by Carlow parishioners for the cathedral’s construction, which was a huge sum at that time.
+And funds of £9,000 pounds raised by Carlow parishioners for the cathedral’s construction, which was a huge sum at that time.

 The structure is dedicated to Bishop Doyle, who died the year after it opened and lies interred in its walls.
 Inside, there is also a memorial statue to the Bishop, created by John Hogan and considered his greatest achievement.